cryptoscape/gitting-started/README.md

 ## About You
 What are your names as they appear on the class roster?
 > Alissa Johnson
+> Eli Salm

 What do you prefer to be called?
 > Alissa
+> Eli Salm

 What are your GitHub usernames?
-> cryptoscape
+>a: cryptoscape
+>e: salmeli

 Why are you taking this course?
-> To learn more about operating systems (not a very original answer, I know).
+>a: To learn more about operating systems (not a very original answer, I know).

+>e: I need the credits.
+I don't have any prior knowledge of operating systems.
+I'm excited tho!

 Do you have any concerns about this course?
-> Not scoring well?
+>a: Not scoring well?
+>e: I've heard there are some big concepts that some students struggle to understand.

 Look over the course schedule page.
 Which scheduled topics look most interesting to you?
-> The GPU lab looks neat.
+>a: The GPU lab looks neat.
+>e: Password Cracker!

 Do you have any questions about the course?
-> Nope.
+>a: Nope.
+>e: Nay.

 Do you have any other questions for me?
-> Also none.
+>a: Also none.
+>e: Naaa

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2018S/CSC213/syllabus/) for course policies.